University of the South Pacific: Campuses

 Despite its multi-campus nature, the USP is not a university system.
 It is a single university with several branches across the Pacific Region.
-USP's Laucala campus in Fiji is the main campus of the University, also serving as its administrative centre.
-USP's main campus, called Laucala, lies on Laucala Bay in Fiji's capital of Suva.
-It also has two other satellite campuses in Fiji: Labasa and Lautoka.
+USP's Laucala campus, on Laucala Bay in Suva, Fiji, is the main campus of the University, also serving as its administrative centre.
+USP also has two satellite campuses in Fiji: Labasa and Lautoka.
 The Alafua campus in Samoa hosts the School of Agriculture and Food Technology.
 The Emalus campus in Vanuatu is the location for the School of Law.
 The Nuku-alofa campus in Tonga is where the Institute for Education, directed by Seu'ula Johansson-Fua is based.

 USP operates 11 regional centres based in Pacific islands countries.
 The region served by USP covers 33 million km^{2} of the Pacific Ocean, an area more than three times the size of Europe.
 In contrast, the total land mass of territories served corresponds to the area of Denmark.
 Populations of member countries vary from Tokelau with 1,500 people to Fiji with more than 900,000 people.
 (The population of the region is about 1.3 million.)

 The following are the extension campuses of the university, aside from its campuses in Fiji, Samoa, and Vanuatu.